Searching for comets on the World Wide Web: The orbit of 17P/Holmes from the behavior of photographers: Discussion

 The biggest lesson is that there is enormous information about astronomy available in uncurated non-professional images on the Web.
 We have only scratched this surface.
 Think how much better we could have done if we had gone into the images and actually made some attempt at \emph{detecting} the comet! \figref{fig:footprints} shows that there is far more information inside the images than in just the footprints. \figref{fig:hyakutake} shows that there is a similarly informative body of images of Comet C/1996 B2 (Hyakutake).
-We have also noticed that there are more than 3500 images of the Orion Nebula on \flickr\ alone, and thousands more elsewhere on the Web; the joint information in this body of images (about the nebula and about time-domain activity therein) must be staggering.
-Perhaps this is not surprising given the large amount of glass and detector area owned by avid photographers.
-We have learned that you can do high-quality quantiative astrophysics with images of unknown provenance on the Web.
+We have also noticed that there are thousands of images of the Orion Nebula on \flickr\ alone, and thousands more elsewhere on the Web; the joint information in this body of images (about the nebula and about time-domain activity therein) must be staggering.
+Perhaps this is not surprising given the large amount of telescope aperture and detector area owned by avid photographers.
+We have learned that we can do high-quality quantitative astrophysics with images of unknown provenance on the Web.
 Is it possible to build from these images a true sky survey?
 We expect the answer is ``yes''.